openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/07-07-triggering-a-new-build/assignment.md

 `Step 11a:` Switch to the web console to monitor progress by viewing the log from the application detail.

-`Step 11b:` Select **Build** from the left hand side menu.
+`Step 11b:` Select **Build** from the left-hand side menu.

 `Step 11c:` Select the build configuration for `blog-django-py` by selecting the **Builds** tab and then clicking on `blog-django-py-3`.

 # Cancelling a build

-If for some reason a build was started by accident or you realize it would fail anyway, you can cancel the build by running `oc cancel-build` and supplying the name of the build.
+If, for some reason, a build was started by accident or you realize it would fail anyway, you can cancel the build by running `oc cancel-build` and supplying the name of the build.

 `Step 11:` Run the following command to cancel the build with the name `blog-django-py-5`: